DIANA LYN B.

 Atty.
 Diana Lyn Bello-Castillo is a commercial lawyer who has been a member of the Integrated Bar of the Philippines since 2012 and a member of the ASEAN Law Association since 2013.
 Prior to joining Carpo Law & Associates, Ms. Bello-Castillo was an associate in Angara Abello Concepcion Regala & Cruz Law Offices (ACCRALAW), one of the most prestigious law firms in the Philippines, as a member of its Corporate and Special Projects Department.

-At ACCRALAW, Diana engaged in commercial law practice focusing on special projects, energy, acquisitions, joint ventures, government procurement, ship registration and sale, incorporation of domestic companies, and licensing of foreign branches and representative offices.
-She also has extensive experience in handling corporate secretarial work, and has drafted and prepared minutes and board resolutions for the Firm’s various Filipino and foreign-owned client corporations.
+At ACCRALAW, Ms. Bello-Castillo engaged in commercial law practice focusing on special projects, energy, acquisitions, joint ventures, government procurement, ship registration and sale, incorporation of domestic companies, and licensing of foreign branches and representative offices.
+She also has extensive experience in handling corporate secretarial work and has drafted and prepared minutes and board resolutions for the Firm’s various Filipino and foreign-owned client corporations.

-She thereafter obtained her Juris Doctor degree from UP Law in 2011 where she was the recipient of the Maria Clara Lopez Campos Prize for Best Paper in Corporation Law, an award granted for excellence in legal research writing.
+She thereafter obtained her Juris Doctor degree from the University of the Philippines (UP) College of Law where she was the recipient of the Maria Clara Lopez Campos Prize for Best Paper in Corporation Law, an award granted for excellence in legal research writing.
 She was also an awardee of the Dean’s Medal for Leadership for her services as Presiding Officer of the UP Law Paralegal Volunteers Organization and as Commissioner of the 2009 UP Law Bar Operations Commission.